phoz0n/Multichan-Discord-Bot/README.md

 ## How to use it?
 ```
-Fetch a random image from subreddit pic:
+Random image from subreddit pic:
 random pic

-Fetch a random image from 4chan /g/:
+Random image from 4chan /g/:
 random g

-Fetch a random image from yandex:
+Random image from yandex:
 image cat

+Random TikTok from trending
+tiktok
 ```
 ## Screenshots
 ![image](https://user-images.githubusercontent.com/33037084/135354900-d8507f7d-9118-4880-9a8f-6659129c839d.png)